harms-haus/jestir/README.md

 - Entity extraction and relationship mapping
 - Template-based story generation
 - Configurable story parameters (genre, tone, morals)
+- **Advanced length control** with word count and reading time targets
+- **Length validation** with tolerance checking and adjustment suggestions
 - File-based workflow for manual review and editing
 - Integration with LightRAG for character continuity